 Rainbow Mountain has been serving the community since 1981.
 Nestled high atop a mountainside on 25 private acres, including a 2 acre pond, we boast a spectacular view of the surrounding mountains.
 Welcoming both men and women of all lifestyles, we are open year round with our friendly and helpful staff ready to serve you.

-We are proud to have won five Beacon Light Fund 2015 annual awards for:
+We are proud to have won Trip Advisors 2015 certificate of Excellence and five Beacon Light Fund 2015 annual awards for:

 • Best Gay Bar in Pennsylvania • Best Karaoke Bar in Pennsylvania • Best Bar Manager in Pennsylvania - Jayson • Best Female Bartender in Pennsylvania • Jordyn • Best Male Bartender in Pennsylvania - Timmy.